FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/toolbar/FLO-2D Info Tool.rst

    any left bank line.

 3. The data will
-   load into the editor widget, *FLO-2D Plot*, and *FLO-2D Table Editor*.
+   load into the editor widget, FLO-2D Plot, and FLO-2D Table Editor.

 4. Use the
    Profile tool to select the data plot source.